privacyint/website-guides/guide-steps/en/firefox-adjusting-settings-enhance-your-online-privacy.md

 ![Fig. 2: Firefox Tracking Protection settings](../../images/Firefox/settings-tracking.png?raw=true)

-#### Enable Do Not Track ####
+#### Ask websites to respect your privacy ####
-When browsing the web, your browser may warn websites that you do not want to be tracked.
+When browsing the web, your browser may warn websites that you [do not want to be tracked](1).
 Beware that not all websites respect this!
 For safer protection, please see [our guide on installing an ad-blocker](firefox-ublock-origin.md).
-Still, it's better to have this option turned on.
-Scroll down until you see the **Send websites a "Do Not Track" signal that you don't want to be tracked** and then click on **Always** (Fig. 3).
+Still, it's better to have these options turned on.
+Scroll down until you see the **Web Site Privacy Preferences** (Fig. 3).

 ![Fig. 3: Firefox Do Not Track setting](../../images/Firefox/settings-dnt.png?raw=true)